jordan-mathews/sf-recaptcha-validator/README.md

 ## Usage

-The `recaptchaValidator` component can be used in other Ligtning components.
+The `recaptchaValidator` component can be used in other Lightning components.
 ```
 <c-recaptcha-validator></c-recaptcha-validator>
 ```